 How it started...

-As part of my job as a kayaking guide, I have spent thousands of days at our local Cape Fur Seal colony at Pelican Point, Namibia.
-I felt a huge sense of responsibility when I encountered my first entangled seal about 7 years ago.
-I managed to catch and free it of a fishing net.
-What started as an opportunistic rescue, has now become my calling with over 600 seals rescued.
+As kayaking guide, Naude has spent thousands of days at the local Cape Fur Seal colony at Pelican Point, Namibia.
+He felt a huge sense of responsibility when he encountered his first entangled seal in 2013.
+He managed to catch and free it from a fishing net, but he soon noticed other entangled seals.
+What started as an opportunistic rescue of one individual seal, turned into a daily mission to help as many seals as possible.

-Please follow us on social media and support our fundraisers.
+Please follow us on social media for updates and support our fundraisers.

 Your support makes OCN possible.
 Thank you.